fischermoseley/manta/README.md

 Manta is written in Python, and generates SystemVerilog HDL.
 It's cross-platform, and its only dependencies are pySerial and pyYAML.
 The SystemVerilog templates are included in the Python source, so only a single python file must be included in your project.

+## Design Philosophy
+- Things that are easy to break should be easy to fix.
+For instance, it's pretty easy to put the wrong number of clock cycles of holdoff in your configuration, but it's a lot harder to accidentally put the wrong number of stop bits in your serial port.
+Manta supports changing the former post-upload, but not the latter.
+- Features are added when they're needed.
+We won't add features until there's been a use case shown that would benefit from them.
+This keeps manta lightweight.

 ## Downlink
-Manta's downlink mode works by taking a JSON file describing the ILA configuration, and autogenerating a debug core with SystemVerilog.
+Manta's downlink mode works by taking a YAML/JSON file describing the ILA configuration, and autogenerating a debug core with SystemVerilog.
 This gets included in the rest of the project's HDL, and is synthesized and flashed on the FPGA.
 It can then be controlled by a host machine connected over a serial port.
 The host can arm the core, and then when a trigger condition is met, the debug output is wired back to the host, where it's saved as a waveform file.
 This can then be opened and inspected in a waveform viewer like GTKWave.

 This is similar to Xilinx's Integrated Logic Analyzer (ILA) and Intel/Altera's SignalTap utility.

-## Uplink:

 ## Getting Started
-Since Manta is designed to be both cross-platform and unintrusive to your project source, it's packaged as a single python file with the HDL templates built in.
-This isn't the cleanest thing to develop with, so it's developed as a set of files that are stitched together into a single Python script.
-This isn't compilation since we're not going to machine code - we're just building a script, not a binary.

-### Using a prebuilt script
-Copy `manta.py` into the root of your project directory.
-You'll also need a configuration file - check out `examples/` if you need some help putting one of those together.

-### Building from source
-Clone the repo, and then run `build.py`.
-This will output an executable `manta` with no file extension, which you're free to use.
+Manta is installed with `pip3 install mantaray`.
+Or at least it will be, once it's out of alpha.
+For now, it's installable with `pip install -i https://test.pypi.org/simple/ mantaray`, which just pulls from the PyPI testing registry.

 ## Examples
 Examples can be found under `examples/`.
 These target the [Nexys4 DDR](https://digilent.com/reference/programmable-logic/nexys-4-ddr/start) and [Nexys A7-100T](https://digilent.com/reference/programmable-logic/nexys-a7/start) from Digilent, which are functionally equivalent.